lammps/lammps/doc/src/Developer_cxx_vs_c_style.rst

 :doc:`comm_style` or similar command is processed in the LAMMPS input any existing class instance is deleted and a new instance created in it place.

+Classes derived from ``Fix`` or ``Compute`` represent a different facet of LAMMPS' flexibility as there can be multiple instances of them an their member functions will be called at different phases of the time integration process (as explained in `Developer_flow`).
+This way multiple manipulations of the entire or parts of the system can be programmed (with fix styles) or different computations can be performed and accessed and further processed or output through a common interface (with compute styles).

 Further code sharing is possible by creating derived classes from the derived classes (for instance to implement an accelerated version of a